History of Candace Parker in Timeline

 January 28, 2007: Fastest Lady Vol to 1,000 Career Points

-May 7, 2007: Named to People's 100 World's Most Beautiful People
+May 7, 2007: Named One of People's 100 Most Beautiful People

-December 2007: Academic All-American
+December 2007: Academic Achievements Update

 2007: National Championship with Tennessee

-February 21, 2008: Decision to Forego Final Season
+February 21, 2008: Announcement to Forgo Final Season at Tennessee

 April 8, 2008: Led Lady Vols to Second Straight NCAA Title

-On April 9, 2008, Parker was selected as the first pick in the 2008 WNBA draft by the Los Angeles Sparks, one day after winning the NCAA title.
+On April 9, 2008, Candace Parker was selected as the first pick in the 2008 WNBA draft by the Los Angeles Sparks, one day after winning the NCAA title.

 May 2008: Graduation

-May 17, 2008: Debut Game Record
+May 17, 2008: Debut Game Against Phoenix Mercury

-May 28, 2008: 5x5 Stat Line
+May 28, 2008: First 5x5 Stat Line in WNBA History

 On June 22, 2008, Candace Parker became the second player to dunk in a WNBA game.

-June 24, 2008: First to Dunk Twice in WNBA Career
+June 24, 2008: First Player to Dunk Twice in WNBA Career

-On June 24, 2008, Candace Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.
+On June 24, 2008, Parker became the first player to dunk twice in their WNBA career during a regulation game against the Seattle Storm.

-July 9, 2008: Career High 40 Points
+July 9, 2008: Career-High 40 Points

-July 2008: Rookie of the Month
+July 2008: Hanns-G 'Go Beyond' Rookie of the Month Award

 July 21, 2008: Suspension in Sparks-Shock Brawl